george0st/cql-stress-mng/README.md

    - IP addresses for connection
    - login information e.g. username/password

-Motivation:
+Motivation for this tool/repo:
- - use a standard and verified official tool for testing
+ - use the standard and verified official tool for testing CQL solutions
- - don't reinvent the wheel (unless necessary)
+ - focus on your own tests (not on creating a tool for performance tests)
- - focus on own tests (not the test tooling)
+ - don't reinvent the wheel (unless necessary, the time is money)

 ## 1. Command line usage